McDonald’s Global Customer Privacy Statement Overview

 10. International Data Transfers

-McDonald’s is a global organization with business processes, management structures and technical systems that cross borders.
-As such, we may share information about you within the McDonald’s Family and transfer it to countries in the world where we do business in connection with the uses identified above.
+The McDonald’s Family is global in nature with business processes, management structures and technical systems that cross borders.
+As such, we may share information about you within the McDonald’s Family and transfer it to countries in the world where our vendors or members of the McDonald’s Family are established.
 Any international data transfers will be in accordance with this Privacy Statement and in compliance with applicable laws.
-Some countries in which we operate may have requirements pertaining to international data transfers.
-That specific information, by country, is provided below in the country specific addenda.

-McDonald’s Corporation participation in the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks
+McDonald’s Corporation and McDonald’s Global Markets LLC’s participation in the EU-U.S., the UK Extension, and Swiss-U.S. Data Privacy Frameworks

-• McDonald’s Corporation may share personal information that is subject to the Privacy Shield Principles with vendors who provide services to it, as described above in Section 3.
-McDonald’s Corporation may be liable under the Privacy Shield if these vendors process such personal information in a manner inconsistent with the Privacy Shield and McDonald’s Corporation is responsible for the event giving rise to the damage.
+• McDonald’s Global may share personal information that is subject to the DPF Principles with vendors acting as agents to provide services to it, as described above in Section 3.
+McDonald’s Global may be liable under the DPF if these vendors process such personal information in a manner inconsistent with the DPF, unless McDonald’s Global proves that it is not responsible for the event giving rise to the damage.

-• McDonald’s Corporation may disclose personal information received in reliance on the Privacy Shield in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+• McDonald’s Global may disclose personal information received in reliance on the DPF in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-• You have the right to request access to personal information received by McDonald’s Corporation in reliance on the Privacy Shield, and to exercise choice in limiting McDonald’s Corporation use and disclosure of such information.
-If you are interested in exercising your right and choice, please contact McDonald’s Corporation at the address, phone number or email address below.
+• You have the right to request access to personal information received by McDonald’s Global in reliance on the DPF, and to exercise choice in limiting McDonald’s Global use and disclosure of such information, including with respect to disclosures of such information to third parties and using the information for a purpose that is materially different from the purpose(s) for which it was originally collected or subsequently authorized by the individuals.
+If you are interested in exercising your rights and choices, please contact McDonald’s Global at the address, phone number or email address below or update your preferences via the cookie banner on our website.

-McDonald’s Corporation’s privacy practices are provided in this Privacy Statement.
-McDonald’s Corporation encourages you to contact it at any time with questions, concerns or complaints about its privacy practices and participation in the Privacy Shield; simply use the address, phone number or email address provided below.
-You may also refer a complaint to your local data protection authority and McDonald’s Corporation will work with them to resolve your concern.
+McDonald’s Global privacy practices are provided in this Privacy Statement.
+McDonald’s Global encourages you to contact it at any time as specified in the Contact Us section below with questions, concerns or complaints about its privacy practices and participation in the DPF.
+You may also refer a complaint to your local data protection authority and McDonald’s Global will work with them to resolve your concern.

-If McDonald’s Corporation is unable to resolve your concern regarding your personal information received by McDonald’s Corporation under the Privacy Shield, you have the right to direct your unresolved concern to JAMS, an independent dispute resolution service based in the United States, to provide recourse at no charge to you.
-To seek recourse for an unresolved concern, please click here.
+If McDonald’s Global is unable to resolve your concern regarding your personal information received by McDonald’s Global under the DPF, you have the right to direct your unresolved concern to JAMS, an independent dispute resolution service based in the United States, to provide recourse at no charge to you.
+To seek recourse for an unresolved concern, visit JAMS' DPF Dispute Resolution page.
 If JAMS is unable to resolve your concern, you may have the right to invoke binding arbitration under certain conditions.
-To learn more about this option, click here.
+To learn more about this option, visit the DPF’s "How to Submit a Complaint" page.

-Please note that the foregoing processes apply only to the resolution of disputes regarding personal information received by McDonald’s Corporation under the Privacy Shield.
-All other disputes that you may have with McDonald’s Corporation or any other members of the McDonald’s Family, or any agents, representatives, agencies, officers, directors, or employees, must be resolved in accordance with the terms and conditions of any applicable websites, mobile apps, email newsletters, email subscriptions or other digital properties owned or controlled by a member of the McDonald’s Family.
+Please note that the foregoing processes apply only to the resolution of disputes regarding personal information received by McDonald’s Global under the DPF.
+All other disputes that you may have with McDonald’s Global or any other members of the McDonald’s Family, or any agents, representatives, agencies, officers, directors, or employees, must be resolved in accordance with the terms and conditions of any applicable websites, mobile apps, email newsletters, email subscriptions or other digital properties owned or controlled by a member of the McDonald’s Family.

-For more information about the Privacy Shield program, and to view McDonald’s Corporation’s certification, please visit the Privacy Shield website.
+For more information about the DPF program, and to view McDonald’s Global certification, please visit the DPF website.

 Back to Top